-New Zealand at the top of the world rugby rankings since November 16, 2009.
-Australia dominates the standings after the All Blacks, while England, Ireland, Wales, are consistently gives the best performers from the northern hemisphere rugby union Teams.
+Most of the times Australia (today rank 7) dominates the standings after the All Blacks, while England (rank 5) , Scotland, Wales, are consistently gives the best performers from the northern hemisphere rugby union Teams.

 This world rugby rankings table are updated every Month.
 If you want to see all 103 international world rugby rankings teams points, here the World Rugby’s website rank page.